About hcker.news

 Column and High Density Views

-• Column View: Arrange your feed in a multi-column layout with adjustable width.
+- Column View: Arrange your feed in a multi-column layout.

 Typography

-• Pick a reading font that feels natural for long sessions—classic, serif, or code‑inspired.
+- Pick a reading font that feels natural for you: classic, serif, or code‑inspired.

 Feed Customization